turingschool-examples/rails_driver/README.md

 1. `rails db:create && rails db:migrate`
 1. `bundle exec figaro install`

 This last command should create the file `config/application.yml`.
 Open this file and add configuration for the Environment variable `RAILS_ENGINE_DOMAIN`.
 This should be the url from where Rails Engine is being served.
-You are only using Rails Driver locally, append this to `config/application.yml`:
+If you are only using Rails Driver locally, append this to `config/application.yml`:

 ```
 RAILS_ENGINE_DOMAIN: http://localhost:3000